ampawd/bigUnsignedInteger/README.md

 ### Small experimental library for big unsigned integers (up to 10^5 decimal digits)

-There are basic operations overloaded for large unsigned integers 2 algorithms implemented to compute square root and binary pow
+There are basic operations overloaded for large unsigned integers, 2 algorithms implemented to compute square root, and binary pow

 ### building on linux